 On manufacturing floors, in automotive garages and aviation hangars, and even in harm’s way, serious professionals are performing critical tasks where the cost of failure is high.
 Without these professionals, our economy and our society as a whole just wouldn’t work.

-Snap-on has held a deep respect for the dignity of this work since our founding nearly a century ago.
+Snap-on has held a deep respect for the dignity of this work since our founding over a century ago.
 In the early days, while making sales calls, Snap-on salesmen would carefully lay down the mechanic’s tools on green felt as if they were surgeons’ knives, illustrating the importance and stature of the profession and the pride mechanics should take in their work.
 Those jobs are no less important today.
 And while the skills needed to perform them have increased dramatically, the respect for those jobs has dimmed.

 Over the last few decades, fewer and fewer young people have chosen a technical career path, resulting in a shortage of skilled workers and a serious skills gap.
 As a result, thousands upon thousands of good and honorable jobs are going unfilled.
 At Snap-on, we view the upskilling of the workforce as the seminal issue of our time.
 No path to prosperity is possible without hard working, skilled professionals and a strong middle class.

 When it comes to CTE (career and technical education) and technical jobs, we realize there is a serious public relations problem.
 Snap-on continues to drive for change in how they are perceived by students, parents and society.
 Some say these jobs are the consolation prize of our society.
 We say they are a national calling, critical to our future and deserving of our utmost respect.

 Snap-on is fully committed to tackling this issue with numerous collaborators across the U.S. and the globe.
 For example, we advance solutions through…